christopherwilches/Autonomous-Trading-System/docs/11_limitations_and_future.md

 - Manual review introduces the possibility of ticker input errors or mismatch of prompts, or handling the process of compiling the scores.
 - Manual review does not scale well to hundreds of tickers without automation

-This is intentionally manual for now.
-Automation is planned once APIs are selected and the entire framework for that program is done.
+This layer is intentionally manual at this stage to preserve judgment and accountability.
+Automation is planned once reliable data sources and scoring standards are finalized.

 ---